 If we want farms that support our future and streams that support life, we need to work differently.
 People who come to these workshops know that, and through dialog find peers who can help them stay with a complex challenge over time.
 Watershed Leaders Network makes space for that growth, and opens a door to the support of a productive network of peers.

-FORWARD is a series of deliberate steps.
-In this Network we say: Ask for what you need.
+PROGRESS is a series of deliberate steps, and our encouragement to participants is: Ask for what you need.
 Give what you can.